Envirometrix/PredictiveSoilMapping/main.md

 selected specific functions to use to harmonize data produced using different analytical methods for any of the soil properties that are to be predicted and mapped.
-It is possible that a single globally-applicable default harmonisation function could potentially be identified for each of the methods of analysis for each of the soil properties selected for global analysis.
+It is possible that a single globally-applicable default harmonization function could potentially be identified for each of the methods of analysis for each of the soil properties selected for global analysis.
 However, this would require the current multitude of method definitions to be unambiguously defined and uniquely identified (IDx), and possibly grouped into aggregate classes, for subsequent conversion from IDx to IDy.

-\BeginKnitrBlock{rmdnote}<div class="rmdnote">Soil observations, such as observation of texture by hand class, are often inexpensive, but rely on good expert knowledge skills.
+\BeginKnitrBlock{rmdnote}<div class="rmdnote">Soil observations, such as observation of texture-by-hand class, are often inexpensive, but rely on good expert knowledge skills.
 Statistical frameworks are needed that can use both highly precise and quick-and-inaccurate observations to generate better soil maps.</div>\EndKnitrBlock{rmdnote}

-We have previously noted that locally-specific harmonisation functions have consistently proven to be more effective than global ones and there is widespread agreement that there is generally no universal equation for converting from one method to another in all instances [@Konen2002SSSAJ; @Meersmans2009SUM; @Jankauskas2006CSSPA; @Jolivet1998CSSPA; @DeVos2007SUM].
+We have previously noted that locally-specific harmonization functions have consistently proven to be more effective than global ones and there is widespread agreement that there is generally no universal equation for converting from one method to another in all instances [@Konen2002SSSAJ; @Meersmans2009SUM; @Jankauskas2006CSSPA; @Jolivet1998CSSPA; @DeVos2007SUM].
-Consequently, there will likely be a need to develop locally relevant harmonisation functions at the continental or regional level that apply to restricted soil-landscape domains.
+Consequently, there will likely be a need to develop locally relevant harmonization functions at the continental or regional level that apply to restricted soil-landscape domains.

 @McBratney2002Geoderma proposed the concept of a *soil inference system*